Oxford Harlequins RFC: Oxford 7s

-In April 2022 Oxford Quins relaunched the Oxford 7s, following discussions between Oxford Quins Director of Rugby, Stu Wells, and the head of Apache 7s, Adam Hurst.
+In April 2022 Oxford Quins relaunched the Oxford 7s.
 The Oxford 7s inaugural competition featured an elite men's competition with teams from Jamaica 7s, WildDogs 7s, Apache 7s, Oxford Quins 7s, CRX Malborough, Oxford Brookes & Oxford Barbarians and was won by CRX Malborough.
 An inaugural women's competition featured teams from Oxford University 7s, Oxford Quins 7s, Oxford Brookes 7s & Chinnor Kites and was won by Oxford Brookes 7s.
 The men's open featured teams from across the region and was won by the Stiff Richards.
-The Oxford 7s will return for 2023 with Oxford Quins Community Coach & former Premiership Player, Tom Varndell, overseeing the event.
+The Oxford 7s is played annually.